operio-dev/operio-whitepaper/docs/02_market_problem.md

 ### The Inevitability Thesis

 The market isn't just ready for an AGI-native ERP solution—it's desperately seeking one.
+The $75 million investment in Manus AI demonstrates that institutional capital is actively flowing toward AGI-native business solutions, while the 10,000+ GitHub stars for Suna prove that the technical community recognizes the viability of autonomous agent architectures.

 But more than that, the transition is inevitable.
 Organizations that continue operating with legacy ERP systems will face the same fate as companies that refused to adopt internet-based operations in the 1990s.

 The question isn't whether AGI-native ERP will replace legacy systems.
 The question is which organizations will lead this transition and capture competitive advantages, and which will be forced to follow after their competitors have already established dominant positions.